TonyLHansen/raspberry-pi-fan-cooling/README.md

 ```

 Then execute it using
 ```
 runfan delay ontemp offtemp gpiopin
 ```
 where you fill in appropriate values.
 For example, to check the temperature every 15 seconds,
-turn the fan on at 65°C, turn it back off at 55°C, and use GPIO 23 (physical pin 12) to control it,
+turn the fan on at 65°C, turn it back off at 55°C, and use GPIO 23 (physical pin 16) to control it,
-you would run it using:
+you would execute `runfan` using:
 ```
 runfan 15 65 55 23
 ```